Avergrove/avergroves-learning-notes/docs/music/saxophone.md

     - The real book is not gospel, make sure to listen to the music and listen to how people rubato it!
         - ... this holds true especially for lead sheets that are just crotchets / quarters, you will not have a good time playing as-is.
     - Thinner > Paint, wait, why is this in my notes again?
 I mean yes the hobby shop is there but what the hell is thinner > paint supposed to mean

+    ---

+    3rd F3:
+        - Special F, B, A, right Bb key

+---

+## Episode 9 (Apr 17 2025)

+Exercise of the week: Fix your cheek trembling, <b>this is non-negotiable</b>.
+- You should pucker in your cheeks to keep it strong!
+- One of the reasons your cheek starts trembling is that air starts leaking in, then this air leaks into upper lips, making it not able to relax!

+Bonus exercise: Spend a day just doing long tones.
+One hour of long tones.
+Im sorry neighbours.

+- Your head has a habit of tilting forward while playing, obvious this is a byproduct of excessive computer use so.. let's tilt our head back for a better throat airway, yeah?
+    - Bonus: Your saxophone will not tilt backward 45 degree, too, so push it forward towards your knee!

+---

+## Episode 10 (May 1st 2025)

+- Rhythm exercises:
+    - Exercise 1: Fill the beat
+        - Imagine if you are only given the first beat in the bar, you must now play all beats in the bar while still remaining synchronized to the given beat.
+        - Hint: If it's difficult to remain synchronized due to beats being slow, you can always try subdividing beats further.
+    - Exercise 2: Count the beat
+        - You are given a bar of rhythm.
+Play the measure while doing the following:
+            - Say the beat with your voice, while clapping to the rhythm
+            - Do it the other way around too, clap to the beat while saying the rhythm.
+        - You want to do this with mouth and hands specifically because you are playing the saxophone.
+Unlike the piano, it's only hand coordination.
+Now we want to improve our mouth hand coordination.

+## Episode 11 (May 5 2025)

+- I'm going to be gone for 1 week!
+So this week's topic is... practicing without your saxophone!

+- Reed:
+    - Did you know you can suck on the reed to develop it quicker?
+A good sign that the reed is fresh is that when you suck on a reed (yes), bubbles will come out.
+        - Apparently internet info says that you can also forcefully blow into the reed from the side that's usually attached to the mouthpiece, that's quite interesting, isn't it?
+        - Also, try experimenting tightiening the ligature more!
+Like, way more.
+    - A well-developed reed will generally feel right to play, this is especially noticeable when you are starting to use a harder reed.

+- Because you are now playing with a harder reed, chances are, you will play louder the first time.
+    - Embouchure: To play softer with a harder reed, try and get a firmer embouchure and faster air!

+- When you don't have your saxophone:
+    - Lung exercises:
+        - Try and avoid hybrid breathing.
+Make sure you are diaphragmatic breathing purely!
+        - If you want to play soft as mentioned above, you should increase your air speed by bracing your belly, not by expelling more air!
+This makes air control and expulsion exercises a legit concern to practice.
+        - Want to increase lung capacity?
+Try and breath in as fully as you can... then breath in again, just a bit more!
+        - Combined together with tonguing, you should be able to play a soft sound cleanly.
+A bad habit is when you expel too much air just to get the sound "started", this exercise is particularly important.
+    - The "imaginary" instrument
+        - You can always practice chord tones without your instrument.
+Why not grab a water bottle?
+        - Memorize 4 chords and get practicing to a metronome!

+- Suggested song of the week: Mr PC, a 12 bar minor blues.
+Of particular note is practicing the fingering.